-JNCC support for R6 will cease at the end of March 2018.
-However the Consortium
+JNCC support for R6 has ceased.
+However the Consortium has received sufficient

 The Consortium fully supports the recent consultation on the future of R6 undertaken